Wander Franco Player Props: Rays vs. Orioles

 Wander Franco At The Plate

-- He has gone deep in 11.4% of his games this season, and 2.6% of his trips to the dish.
+- He has homered in eight games this season (11.3%), leaving the park in 2.6% of his trips to the dish.

-- Franco has picked up an RBI in 31.4% of his games this year, with more than one RBI in 11.4% of his games.
-He has also produced three or more runs in three contests.
+- Franco has picked up an RBI in 32.4% of his games this year, with two or more RBI in 11.3% of his games.
+He has also plated three or more runs in three contests.

-- He has scored in 30 games this season, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.